theopn/dotfiles/README.md

 - ZSH: My `$SHELL`
     - Minimal plugin manager (`plug`, `plug_update`) to download and source [zsh-autocompletion](https://github.com/marlonrichert/zsh-autocomplete)
     - Rudimentary implementation of trash-cli (`trash`)
-    - Git info in the prompt
+    - Vim mode & Git info in the prompt
 - **Fish**: Main interactive shell
-    - Fish writes universal variables to `$XDG_CONFIG_HOME/fish/fish_variables` for better performance.
-        Thus, you need to set global variables only once for your system.
-        I created a script to set all the universal environment variables at once; run: `fish $HOME/dotfiles/fish/.config/fish/set-universal.fish`
+    - Cool handmade prompt
     - multicd: `..` to `cd ..`, `...` to `cd../..`, ...
     - CD favorites/bookmark: `cdf_add` to add current directory to the list, `cdf` to use FZF to search the directoy and CD into it, and `cdf_edit` to edit the list with `$EDITOR`